-‘Big Bang Theory’ To End At 12 Seasons Predicts Johnny Galecki
+‘The Big Bang Theory’ To End At 12 Seasons, Predicts Johnny Galecki

 “But I think at this point, everyone’s very comfortable with 12 seasons being the time to go home and see our families.”

 Yet, according to USA Today, Galecki’s shocking words stating the end of Big Bang may be part of the cast’s “negotiating leverage.”
-The main cast members are each making $1 million dollars an episode, which means it is very expensive to continue to produce.
+The main cast members are each making $1 million an episode, which means it is very expensive to continue to produce.

 Cast members who are willing to walk away have the upper hand in the negotiation process.
 The cast members have signed on through Season 12.
 Perhaps they are getting ready for negotiations for a Season 13 and beyond?

-Meanwhile, whether this is a renewal ploy or time to end the comedy, already some Big Bang cast members have begun to move on.
-This includes Galecki who has has been producing the comedy Living Biblically, which begins on February 26.
+Meanwhile, whether this is a renewal ploy, or time to end the comedy, already some Big Bang cast members have begun to move on.
+This includes Galecki, who has has been producing the comedy Living Biblically, which begins on February 26.

 Galecki is also on the new Roseanne reboot, but only for one episode.
 Galecki rather sheepishly explained to the paper that this was really about “politics” as Big Bang and Roseanne are on different networks, yet he hopes Roseanne returns for another season, as he said he would “love to do more.”